Skip to content

 Atomic Operations Guarantee

-SyncGuard uses atomic operations (Lua scripts for Redis, transactions for Firestore) to ensure:
+SyncGuard uses atomic operations (Lua scripts for Redis, transactions for PostgreSQL and Firestore) to ensure:

 • No race window between checking and acquiring